Welcome to the Macedon Ranges Sustainability Group or MRSG

 What can we do about it anyway

-You get a chance to have your say about local issues that are important to you in group discussions after hearing from the keynote speaker
+You get a chance to have your say about local issues that are important to you in group discussions after hearing from the keynote speakers.

-A forum for democratic renewal will give more information.
+A forum for democratic renewal will give more information or call Rob on 54 22 1808.

 The 2016 Macedon Ranges Sustainable Living Festival was held on February 27 & 28.
 Thank you to all the volunteers who helped on the day.
 You were fantastic!
 Thank you to our supporters.
 Your support is important to us.